C2DH/ranketwo-submissions/lessons/tutorials/guide-collecting-tweets-netlytic.md

 (optional) nodegoat account
 -->
-## Setting the scene: what is the Twitter API and how does it work?
+## Setting the scene: what is the Twitter API and how does it work? <a id="section2"</a>

 *Provide here a definition and a link to a resource (Wikipedia is fine)* First assignment: find a definition of an API
 (see on wikipedia)

-*Present here briefly what is the Twitter API and how it can be useful to the reader.
+*Present here briefly what the Twitter API is and how it can be useful to the reader.
 Explain the possibilities but also the limitations*
 Second assignment: the Twitter API
 Go there: https://developer.twitter.com/en/docs.

-And rephrase with your own words what you understand by the Twitter API. *Let us avoid this and provide instead the basic information to someone who whant to understand what the Twitter API is*
+And rephrase with your own words what you understand by the Twitter API. *Let us avoid this and provide instead the basic information to someone who wants to understand what the Twitter API is*

 To have a broader image of the possibilities of the Twitter API, you can read this post: https://help.twitter.com/en/rules-and-policies/twitter-api *Please present here the possibilities*